proximax-storage/python-xpx-chain-sdk/README.md

 # License

 Lexical is licensed under the Apache 2.0 license.
 See the LICENSE for more information.
+The nem2-sdk-python derives from both [nem2-docs](https://github.com/nemtech/nem2-docs) and the [nem2-sdk-typescript-javascript](https://github.com/nemtech/nem2-sdk-typescript-javascript).

 # Contributing